Roses: the best varieties and how to grow them

 Read also

-Where to plant?
+Where to Plant?

-Install your roses in full sun or under light shade.
+Install your roses in full sun or light shade.
 Sunlight ensures beautiful flowering, although some varieties can tolerate shaded conditions.

-Choose a sheltered spot from the wind, but open.
-Avoid overly confined locations (for example, wedged against a wall and other plants).
-Air must be able to circulate to prevent the development of diseases.
-Similarly, do not plant your rose in a spot where one has already been, to limit the risk of transmitting fungal diseases.
+Choose a sheltered yet open location.
+Avoid overly confined spots (for example, wedged against a wall or other plants).
+Air circulation is essential to prevent disease development.
+Similarly, do not plant your rose in a spot where one has previously been, to limit the risk of transmitting fungal diseases.

-When to plant?
+When to Plant?

-→ Read also: When to plant roses?
+→ Read also: When to Plant Roses?

-How to plant?
+How to Plant?

 - Start by pruning the branches to about thirty centimetres.
 Also shorten the roots.